Lake Picachos Bass Lodge - Mazatlán

 Lake Picachos Bass Lodge

-Alcohol: Beer, wine, margaritas, and up to a half-gallon of hard liquor—bourbon, gin, rum, and vodka—are included.
-Anything beyond that will be billed to you.
+Alcohol: Beer, wine, margaritas, and up to ½ gallon of hard liquor (bourbon, gin, rum, vodka) included; additional orders billed separately.

 Lake Picachos Bass Lodge